hydrogen-3/Test/README.md

-Test Repository

-Welcome to the README of this test repo.
+Welcome to my test repo.

-This repository isn’t meant for anything serious—just a space for:

-    Demo files
-    Practice exercises
-    Sharpening my coding skills
+This isnt a serious project- Just small programming projects of mine, I did entirely by myself This repo is open because, its for another beginner to see my work.

-Feel free to see my stuff, reuse them, use them for learning.
+Feel free to copy anything, use them for your own stuff, Or use them for learning!

+BetaNeutrino(c)